 Queen Anne Longcase Clock by John Levitt

-Brass dial with finely matted centre, ringed winding holes and finely engraved calendar aperture.
-Fine cut and pierced original blued steel hands.
+Brass dial with finely matted centre, ringed winding holes and finely engraved calendar aperture, signed to the arch on a silvered engraved boss ‘John Levitt, London’.
+Finely cut and pierced original blued steel hands.
 Eight day movement with five ringed, knopped pillars set between two tall brass plates with early rack strike on a large bell.
 C.1710

 An Exceptional Clock By A Fine Maker.